 Before you start, you’ll need to invest in 2 small pieces of equipment…

 You’ll also need a GoPro Dome Port, which we bought from Amazon (here).
-This is essentially a big, orb-shaped window (or lens) that you’ll put your GoPro camera inside when you take your underwater split-shot photos.
+This is essentially a big, orb-shaped window (or lens) that you’ll put your GoPro camera inside when you take your half underwater split-shot photos.
 Note: Currently, no camera on its own can take a photo half underwater and half overwater (even with a waterproof case), but the Dome Port allows us to achieve this with little effort or skill required!

 STEP 1 – Set Up Your GoPro Camera